 In many cases, treatments will be applied by adding the regulated product to the culture water and applied as a dip, flush, prolonged bath, indefinite bath, or constant flow treatment.
-Many immersion products are available "over the counter", but as of January 1, 2017, all medically important antibiotics applied by immersion will be accessible only be veterinary prescription.
+Many immersion products are available "over the counter", but as of January 1, 2017, all medically important antibiotics applied by immersion have been accessible only be veterinary prescription, including antibiotics used for non-therapeutic purposes such as marking skeletal tissue.